Jesús Malverde: Culture

 Spiritual supplies featuring the visage of Jesús Malverde are available in the United States as well as in Mexico.
 They include candles, anointing oils, incense, sachet powders, bath crystals, soap and lithographed prints suitable for framing.

 In culture

 A brewery in Guadalajara launched a beer named after Malverde in northern Mexico in late 2007.

 A likeness of Malverde appears in an episode of the TV show Breaking Bad.
 In several episodes of its spin-off series, Better Call Saul, Lalo Salamanca wears a necklace that contains a depiction of Malverde.
 Tony Dalton, the actor who plays Salamanca, explained the meaning of Malverde in a video in which actors review their character's props.

-Japanese rapper A-Thug released a mixtape named « God MALVERDE » after him in 2017.

 Malverde: El Santo Patrón is a 2021 Telemundo series based on Malverde's life, with Pedro Fernández playing the lead role of Malverde.